 According to the GAO study, many government legacy systems “may operate with known security vulnerabilities that are either technically difficult or prohibitively expensive to address.”
 Worse yet, many government departments and agencies are running operating systems and applications that are no longer supported.
-For example, in November 2017, the Department of Education confirmed it had security weaknesses, some of which resulted from the use of unsupported operating systems, databases, and applications.
 This put the personal records and financial information of millions of federal study aid applicants at risk.

 The first rule in maintaining the security of your operating systems and applications is to immediately install any software updates.
 These updates patch the security vulnerabilities and ensure that your systems and data are protected from cyber-security attacks, including ransomware.
 Unfortunately, if your operating system and/or applications are no longer supported, you won’t be getting any updates.

 The costs of implementing and maintaining an on-premises disaster recovery (DR) strategy in support of your mainframe environment is not only costly but complicated.
 If a department or agency spends $100,000 maintaining their mainframe environment, it will cost another $100,000 to maintain an on-premises, high-availability system.
 DR can be difficult and if multiple products are used for recovery, it makes the process more complex.
 Systems dependencies are difficult to map, DR exercises and testing can be time consuming, and the plethora of DR products make for more complicated training of IT staff – all increasing the risk of failure.